 This isn’t a consumer vs. healthcare provider and payer issue.
-By giving consumers better ways to inform their healthcare decisions, they will be able to work more collaboratively with their providers and insurers in a way where everyone in the ecosystem can benefit.
+By giving consumers better ways to inform their healthcare decisions using people-driven health, they will be able to work more collaboratively with their providers and insurers in a way where everyone in the ecosystem can benefit.

-Ultimately, HealthChampion will help consumers along their healthcare journey to be healthier, spend less on healthcare, and get the value they expect from all parties in the healthcare ecosystem.
-The team that will help us get there.
-Because of the HealthChampion belief in people and their ability to reshape healthcare, you can imagine we have put a great deal of care and purpose into assembling the best team to build the HealthChampion platform and be a part of this movement.
+Ultimately, HealthChampion will help consumers along their healthcare journey to be healthier, spend less on healthcare, and get the value they expect from all parties in the healthcare ecosystem with people-driven healthcare.

 Over the course of the next weeks and months, we will be posting new, though-provoking content to engage with health-conscious consumers, people-driven health thought leaders, and those who agree that an empowered, educated consumer is the key to improving the way the U.S. consumer approaches their healthcare experience.